cms-orbits/cms-users-admin/README.md

 ### RabbitMQ queue and exchange

 Once the RabbitMQ connection was established, it's necessary to create into the server the queue so that messages may be sent them after by the worker.
 Also it's mandatory create a exchange in order to put messages in the queue.

-As same as the database connection it is requeried the connection to

 ```bash
 $ rabbitmqadmin declare queue name=cms-queue